Session 2 - Module A: Advanced LangChain Patterns¶

 return workflow_context

-async def _execute_research_phase(self, task: str, context: Dict[str, Any]) -> Dict[str, Any]:
+async def _execute_ingestion_phase(self, task: str, context: Dict[str, Any]) -> Dict[str, Any]:

-"""Execute research phase with specialized research agent"""
+"""Execute data ingestion phase with specialized ingestion agent"""

-research_prompt = f"""
+ingestion_prompt = f"""

-Conduct comprehensive research on the following task:
+Conduct comprehensive data ingestion analysis for the following task:

 {task}